 The Shady Dell in Bisbee Arizona provides vintage trailers from the 1940s and 1950s—all fully restored and authentically furnished.
-Staying at Shady Dell is like stepping back into the 1950s, as you can see from my pictures below.
+Shady Dell is one of the most fun campgrounds in the US and staying there is like stepping back into the 1950s, as you can see from my pictures below.

 People sometimes ask me, “What is the best place you have stayed?”